Yes, you can refinance student loans with a private lender more than once in the quest for a lower interest rate and different repayment term.

 Another factor to consider is your time.
 Though you can refinance as many times as you want, it helps to make sure it’s worth the effort.
 That means researching reputable lenders and the rates and terms they offer.

-It’s important to point out that refinancing federal student loans even once will remove those loans from federal student loan forgiveness programs and government deferment and forbearance.
+It’s important to point out that refinancing federal student loans even once will cause you to permanently forfeit government-backed protections and benefits, such as federal student loan forgiveness programs, deferment, and forbearance.

 It’s important to make a distinction between refinancing and consolidation.
-When you refinance your student loans with a private lender, you are combining all your student loans into one new loan with a new, hopefully lower, interest rate and sometimes a new repayment term.
+When you refinance your student loans with a private lender, you are borrowing one new loan with new terms, such as a lower interest rate or different repayment term, and using the proceeds to pay off your existing loans.

-When combining federal student loans into a Direct Consolidation Loan, the term may be drawn out to up to 30 years, but the interest rate will be the weighted average of the original loans’ rates, rounded up to the nearest eighth of a percentage point.
-Because of that, your new rate may actually be higher than the rate of your previous lowest-interest loan.
+When you consolidate federal student loans into a Direct Consolidation Loan, you combine your existing loans into one.
+The term may be drawn out to up to 30 years, and the interest rate will be the weighted average of the original loans’ rates, rounded up to the nearest eighth of a percentage point.
+For this reason, your new rate may actually be higher than the rate of your previous lowest-interest loan.

 Things to Look for When Refinancing